-When ready to make the pizza, tear off two pieces of parchment paper roughly 12-inches wide.
-Divide the dough in two with a bench scraper.
+When ready to make the pizza, tear off 2 pieces of parchment paper roughly 12 inches wide.
+Divide the dough in 2 with a bench scraper.
 Working with one piece of the dough at a time, form it into a large disk with your hands and lay it on the parchment paper.

-Work from the middle of the dough outwards, using the heel of your hand to gently press and stretch the dough until it's about 1/4 of an inch thick or less.
+Work from the middle of the dough outwards, using the heel of your hand to gently press and stretch the dough until it's about a 1/4-inch thick or less.
 For an extra-thin crust, roll it with a rolling pin.
-If the dough starts to shrink back, let it rest for five minutes and then continue rolling.
+If the dough starts to shrink back, let it rest for 5 minutes and then continue rolling.